 Drivers other than the trucker

 Other drivers on the road might do things that cause accidents.
 One of the most common is not giving semi-trucks the clearance they are due.
 These large vehicles have blind spots that span over multiple lanes and that extend beyond the back of the trailer.
 Driving in blind spots could be problematic since the trucker can’t see you.

 Another problem is vehicles cutting in front of these rigs.
 A full, loaded semitrailer takes a considerable distance to stop, even in the clearest road conditions.
 The stopping distance extends more when the roads are wet or slick.
 Darting in front of an 18-wheeler could cause a crash that injures or kills innocent people.

 When another driver is to blame, that driver might be named as a defendant.
 Since it is possible to name multiple defendants, you might name the other driver and the trucker, and others might be included as well.

-Other common causes of semitruck crashes include improper maintenance and defective components on the trucks.
-These factors would mean that you could possibly hold the manufacturer or service company accountable in your personal injury claim.
+Other common causes of semi-truck crashes include improper maintenance and defective parts on the trucks.
+These factors would mean that you could possibly hold the manufacturer or service company accountable for your personal injury claim.
 Issues with load securement could also lead to accidents that might result in multiple entities being held liable.

-It isn’t always easy to determine precisely what caused a big rig crash.
+It isn’t always easy to determine precisely what caused a truck accident.
 By conducting a complete investigation and reviewing all evidence, you can ensure that you are holding all liable parties accountable as defendants in your case.